When most travelers think of Peru, the only thing that comes to mind is the ancient citadel of Machu Picchu.

 1. Waqrapukara: Fortress & Astronomical Observatory

-Among the different Inca archeological sites in Cusco, there’s a place that wasn’t entirely built by the Incas but still holds an impressive architectural style surrounded by the sheer drops of the Apurimac Canyon.
+Among the different Inca archaeological sites in Cusco, there’s a place that the Incas did not fully build but still showcases an impressive architectural style, surrounded by the sheer drops of the Apurimac Canyon.

 Waqrapukara is a total masterpiece located at 4,300 meters above sea level, composed of agricultural terraces, outstanding rock formations, cobblestone stairs, and interesting chambers that make it look like an old prison in the middle of nowhere.